 Season 3 – Episode 8

-BIG IDEA We get it.
+BIG IDEA | We get it.
 Season 3 has been a bit on the heavy side, learning about the challenges of orphans and vulnerable children around the world.
 So in this final episode we’re bringing nothing but positivity and joy.
-We hear from Zoe and Alex, two formerly vulnerable children who are now fully supporting themselves as adults and sharing their gifts and love with their families and others.
+We hear from Zoe and Alex, two formerly vulnerable children who are now fully supporting themselves as adults and sharing their gifts and love with their families and others. |

-At age 16, Faith lost both of her and was left with four siblings to care for.
+OUR GUEST(S) | Faith Ntinyari – Malawi At age 16, Faith lost both of her and was left with four siblings to care for.
 Three years later, she graduated from ZOE and now supports her family and others through clothing sales and design as well as farming.
+Alex Yanez - Ciudad España, Honduras Alex is an entrepreneur who designs graphics and is studying to become an English teacher.
+Most of his interview about the design program – is there more we can add here about his personal life, etc.? |

-CALL TO ACTIONSend us an email at bridgingcultures@cor.org and we’ll send you a thank you card designed by Alex.
+CALL TO ACTION | Send us an email at bridgingcultures@cor.org and we’ll send you a thank you card designed by Alex.
 We’d love to hear your questions, suggestions for future episodes or just a hello to let us know you’re listening.
 We appreciate you so much!
-Can they place orders for thank you notes directly from Alex?
+Can they place orders for thank you notes directly from Alex? |

 As always, thanks for listening.